gasparka/thesis/docs/intro.rst

 Introduction
 ============

+Major goal of this project is to support object-oriented hardware design.

 While other high level tools convert to very low-level VHDL, then Pyha takes and different approach by first developing an feasible model in VHDL and then using Python to get around VHDL ugly parts.